IBM/universal-connectors/docs/Guardium Insights/3.2.x/README.md

-# Guardium Insights 3.2.x
+# Guardium Insights
 The universal connector uses plug-ins to connect to the datasource server.

+## Procedure

-There are a number of [available plugins](../../../docs/available_plugins.md) that can connect various data sources to Guardium Insights.
+1. There are a number of available plugins that can connect various data sources to Guardium Insights.
+Select a plug-in from [this](/docs/available_plugins.md)  list of available plug-ins and follow the procedure written for the plug-in of your choice.

-In cases where the requested data source isn't available, please refer to [Developing a plug-in](../../../docs/Guardium%20Insights/3.2.x/developing_plugins_gi.md).
+    a.
+If the data source you want isn't on the list, you can [create your own plug-in](../../../docs/Guardium%20Insights/3.2.x/developing_plugins_gi.md).

-Please refer to [Managing plug-ins](../../../docs/Guardium%20Insights/3.2.x/Plugins_management.md) to make sure the required plug-in is installed before configuring a new universal connector.
+2. Refer to [Managing plug-ins](../../../docs/Guardium%20Insights/3.2.x/Plugins_management.md) to make sure the required plug-in is installed before configuring a new universal connector.

-Once the plug-in is installed, you can [create a new connection](../../../docs/Guardium%20Insights/3.2.x/UC_Configuration_GI.md).
+3. Once the plug-in is installed, you can [create a new connection](../../../docs/Guardium%20Insights/3.2.x/UC_Configuration_GI.md).

-The connection initialization can take few minutes.
+4. The connection initialization can take few minutes.
 To monitor the current status of connection and the latest traffic, click [here](../../../docs/Guardium%20Insights/3.2.x/monitoring_GI.MD).